aanastasiou/adl_ebnf/README.md

 -------------------------------------------------------
 This is still work in progress with the following rough TODO list:

-*) The definitions are already complex enough and several shortcuts have been used to make strings shorter.
-These shortcuts come in the form of generic lambda functions.

-*) Certain classes need careful revision of their definitions, these are (regex, quotedString, uri, real)

-*) Even at the level of EBNF it is possible to perform some optimisations.
-However at this point it is best to express everything as simply as possible to first conclude with clear definitions for all classes.
+*) Certain classes need careful revision of their definitions.
+This seems to be an ongoing effort but at the moment the focus is to express the regex parsing rule using modes to be able to report problems with their parsing.

+*) ODIN is very early in its development...and very complex.